hiddenSymmetries/simsopt/docs/source/example_coils.rst

 but not for ``coil[0]``, since we fixed the current for ``coil[0]``.
-Also notice that ``coil[4]`` has the same degrees of freedom (owned by ``CurveXYZFourier1``) as ``coil[0]``, because coils 0 and 4 refer to the same base coil shape.
+Also notice that ``coil[4]`` has the same degrees of freedom (owned by ``CurveXYZFourier1``) as ``coil[0]``, because coils 0 and 4 refer to the same base coil shape and current.

 There are several ways to view the objects we have created so far.
 One approach is the function :obj:`simsopt.geo.plot.plot()`, which accepts